 In its English Language issue Russia Today (RT) summed up the main message of the Russian-language media coverage of Russian activities in Syria: the US-led coalition has been lacking resolve and effectiveness in Syria.
 Russia is showing results.
 Now all other parties want to work with Russia instead of the US.
 Turkey, Iran, and China are joining Russia in what can only be described as a “balance shift in the region.”

 RT, who encourages its audience to “question more,” published an interview (one of many on the topic) with a political commentator in early August.
-The interview concluded that “Russia’s new partnership with Iran is a model kind of military cooperation which has been lacking so far in the West regarding the Syrian conflict, and is the type of action needed to defeat the menace of Islamic State,” said political commentator John Wight.”
+The interview concluded that “Russia’s new partnership with Iran is a model kind of military cooperation which has been lacking so far in the West regarding the Syrian conflict, and is the type of action needed to defeat the menace of ISIS,” said political commentator John Wight.”
 The interview went on to hail these events as causing “a seismic shift in recent weeks” in favor of Russia.

 Diminishing Reputation of the US in Russia